mui/material-ui/docs/pages/blog/2021-q3-update.md

   <p class="blog-description">After</p>

 - [Masonry](/components/masonry/).
-We introduced a new component for use when using the `Grid` component leads to wasted space.
+We introduced a new component for use when the `Grid` component leads to wasted space.
 It's frequently used in dashboards.

   <a href="/components/masonry/"><img loading="lazy" src="/static/blog/2021-q3-update/masonry.png" style="width: 700px; margin-bottom: 16px;" /></a>